 Identify accessible videos.

-Whether you use and create your own YouTube videos, or use other people’s YouTube videos in your course shell, you’ve got to review them for accessibility.
+Whether you use and create your own YouTube videos, or use other people’s YouTube videos in your courses, you’ve got to review them for accessibility.

 I hate to be the “Debbie Downer,” but this is one of the hardest domains to find decent, accessible instructional material.
-Check out why below.
+Check out why and what you can do about it below.

 Is closed captioning available?